dwyl/learn-redux/README.md

 If you run the tests, you will find that that this is enough to get them to pass.

+> Code for this point in the video:

 The convention in Redux is that if the reducer receives `undefined` as the `state` argument, it *must* `return` what it considers to be the inital